-The charitable purposes of Oxford Arts Trust that governs Oxford Gallery are to promote the visual arts in Oxford by providing a centre for artistic development, and advanced education by:
+The charitable purposes of Oxford Arts Trust that governs Oxford Gallery are to promote the visual arts in Oxford Waimakariri region by providing a centre for creative development, production and presentation.
+Support and assistance can include:

 Our purpose-built gallery and gift shop were opened in 2010; this was made possible by a generous donation and on-going support from the Canterbury Community Trust and Rata Foundation.